ksalzke/agendas-for-omnifocus/README.md

 It prompts the user to select an event, and adds the item(s) to that event's agenda.

+## Add to Agenda Via Project

+This action can be run when one or more tasks or projects are selected.

+It prompts the user to first select a project, then select an event contained within that project, and adds the item(s) to that event's agenda.

 ## Remove From Agenda

 This action can be run when one or more tasks tagged with the 'agenda tag' (set in Preferences) are selected.